 EMF and Potential Difference

-There is a distinct difference between e.m.f. and potential difference.
+There is a distinct difference between EMF and the potential difference.

 The potential difference between two points says A and B, is a measure of the energy used by one coulomb in moving from A to B.

 Thus if the potential difference between points A and B is 2 volts, it means that each coulomb will give up the energy of 2 joules in moving from A to B.

 Difference between EMF and Potential Difference